 Entrepreneurs can avoid the nightmare of trying to store their receipts by using dedicated apps to digitize their financial records.

-For instance, apps such as Receipt Bank or Hubdoc allow you to use your phone to scan physical receipts and create digital copies.
+These apps allow you to scan physical receipts and create digital copies using your phone.
 These apps will then properly categorize each transaction and store the information in the cloud.

 The IRS requires you to keep documentation that backs up the income, deductions, and credits you report on your tax return, so having digital copies will keep you organized.